-As of 28 February 2020, the legacy Timeseries Pricing and Single Historical Price reports will be removed from the DataScope Select historical pricing offering in place of the next-generation Price History and Single Price History reports.
+As of Q3 2020, the legacy Timeseries Pricing and Single Historical Price reports will be removed from the DataScope Select historical pricing offering in place of the next-generation Price History and Single Price History reports.
 Price History and Single Price History reports are available via the REST API only.
 Please see PCN 10897 for details and take action to migrate now.

 DSS Data Coverage